See more articles

 URL canonicalization can positively impact the indexing of your web pages.

-Using URL canonicalization helps Google recognize the preferred version and attribute the correct authority and relevance to it.
+Using URL canonicalization helps Google recognise the preferred version and attribute the correct authority and relevance to it.

 Funnel Link Equity